marafathussain/ML_book_easy/chapters/chapter1.md

 - Sample size is small (<100)
 - You need p-values and confidence intervals
 - Interpretability is crucial
-- You're testing specific hypotheses
+- You are testing specific hypotheses

 **Use machine learning when:**
 - Primary goal is prediction